-Preheat the oven to 450°F. Spray a 9 x 13-inch baking dish with oil.
+Preheat the oven to 450°F. Coat the bottom of a 9 x 13-inch baking dish with oil (ensure it's marked as oven-safe for up to at least 450°F).
 Place the chicken breasts on a cutting board.

 Rub the seasoning into the chicken breasts on both sides.